rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

    but it does validate other fields and returns HTTP 4xx errors when applicable.
 4. Currently, the `PUT /pipelines/{id}` endpont doesn't allow partial update; the entire configuration will be replaced with the incoming payload.
+5. The CI doesn't deploy the service anywhere; it just builds and runs the tests there.

 ---